Had enough of experts? Quantitative knowledge retrieval from large language models: Introduction

 \section{Introduction}

-Automated solutions for life sciences, industrial and governmental processes demand, in the learning phase, large amounts of data, but these may be unavailable or incomplete.
-Small samples and missing data increase the risk of overfitting, weakening the validity, reliability and generalizability of statistical insights.
-Transfer learning and self-supervised learning have proven effective in addressing the issue of large scale data annotation in fields such as computer vision and natural language processing, but are not a panacea.

-To overcome limitations of small data, analysts employ two approaches.
-Firstly, data-based or empirical methods maximize information extraction, through imputation models---such as mean imputation---and data augmentation.
-However, this is limited by the size, availability and representativeness of training data.
-Alternatively, one can exploit prior information, through application of knowledge graphs or expert-elicited Bayesian priors, allowing for sparser models and handling of missing values.
-This latter approach is constrained by the difficulty, cost and myriad different methods of obtaining and eliciting subjective and heterogeneous opinions from experts, then translating them into a form amenable to quantitative analysis \citep{falconer_methods_2022}.
+Automated solutions for life sciences, industrial and governmental processes demand large amounts of data, which are not always available or complete.
+Small datasets are vulnerable to overfitting, weakening the validity, reliability and generalizability of statistical insights.
+To overcome these limitations, analysts employ two approaches.
+Data-based or empirical methods maximize information extraction, through imputation models, data augmentation and transfer learning; however, this is limited by the size, availability and representativeness of the training set.
+Alternatively, one can exploit prior information, via knowledge graphs or expert-elicited Bayesian priors, allowing for sparser models and handling of missing values.
+This approach is constrained by the difficulty, cost and myriad different methods of obtaining and eliciting subjective and heterogeneous opinions from experts, then translating them into a form amenable to quantitative analysis \citep{falconer_methods_2022}.